CPU to GPU

 A graphical processing unit (GPU) is a programmable processor designed to quickly render high resolution images and video.
 Because GPUs can perform parallel operations on multiple sets of data, they are now commonly adopted for non-graphical uses.
 GPU computation power can analyze large amounts of information and return results in milliseconds.
 Thousands of processing cores run simultaneously in a GPU, in massive parallelism where each core is focused on making efficient calculations.
 This is how a GPU renders complex 3D graphics.

 GPUs are best suited for repetitive and highly-parallel computing tasks.
-Beyond video rendering, GPUs are good for bitcoin mining or any operating systems that require computation of massive data sets with simple mathematical operations.
+Beyond video rendering, GPUs are good for certain forms of cryptocurrency mining or any operating systems that require computation of massive data sets with simple mathematical operations.